Video Game / Lagoon

 - Point of No Return: Four of them, in fact.

 - Regenerating Health: Speed varies depending on what enemies are about: Fast if none are around, regular if regular baddies are around, none in boss rooms.
+You must also be stationary to regenerate (although stutter-stepping also counts.)

 - Save The